TheHighestBit/logpeek-server/README.md

 TODO:
+ - Set up frontend proxy to backend for dev
  - Create logic for reading in and processing the log files
  - Create API endpoint for log entries
  - Create API endpoint for dashboard